Japanese Formula 3 Championship: History

 the series used to be one of the four major Formula Three championships that guaranteed the winner an FIA Super Licence.
 Under the new requirements the winner of the championship earns 10 points towards their super license, with drivers finishing from 2nd to 5th in the final standings receiving a smaller number of points.

 Equipment

-All competitors in the championship use Dallara chassis, as of 2010.
+As of 2007, all competitors in the championship used Dallara chassis.

-Like most Formula Three championships, competitors in the Japanese Championship are permitted to use any eligible chassis.
+Like most Formula Three championships, competitors in the Japanese Championship are permitted to use only eligible chassis.